The Benefits of Being Vegetarian- They Might Make You Go Green!

 Helps Reduce Weight

-Processed foods that are rich in saturated fats, complex carbohydrates, and low in plant nutrients are the main cause of inchesobesity.
+Processed foods that are rich in saturated fats, complex carbohydrates, and low in plant nutrients are the main cause of obesity.
 According to a study by U.S. Department of Health and Human Services, 2 in 3 American adults are overweight or obese.
 The problem is typically attributable to energy imbalances due to poor eating habits and unhealthy lifestyle.

 Prevent Numerous Deadly Diseases

-People with unhealthy weight are vulnerable to a number of life-Signthreatening and debilitating diseases, including cardiac problems, high blood pressure, type 2 diabetes, stroke, as well as breast, colon, and kidney cancer.
+People with unhealthy weight are vulnerable to a number of life-threatening and debilitating diseases, including cardiac problems, high blood pressure, type 2 diabetes, stroke, as well as breast, colon, and kidney cancer.
 A vegetarian diet is generally considered to be a healthier alternative that can prevent, treat and even reverse heart diseases in addition to reducing the risks of cancer.
 With its low-fat properties, a vegetarian diet can also impede the development of coronary artery disease, or even prevent it entirely.

 Although cardiovascular disease kills more than 1 million Americans every year, the mortality rate is far lower among vegetarians.
 This is mainly because they consume less animal fat and cholesterol, besides eating more fiber and anti-oxidant rich foods.